-Blue Cross Blue Shield of Massachusetts is an Independent Licensee of the Blue Cross and Blue Shield Association.

-Registered Marks of the Blue Cross and Blue Shield Association

-Control of Massachusetts IMO Blue, Inc.

-Blue Cross and Blue Shield of Massachusetts IMO Blue Cross and Blue Shield of Massachusetts IMO Blue, Inc.
+Blue Cross Blue Shield of Massachusetts is an Independent Licensee of the Blue Cross and Blue Shield Association. @ Registered Marks of the Blue Cross and Blue Shield Association @ 2018 Blue Cross and Blue Shield of Massachusetts, Inc., and Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc.

-Blue Cross and Blue Shield of Massachusetts IMO Blue Cross an attached to and made part of Blue Cross and Blue Shield of Massachusetts, Inc. Blue Care Elect Preferred Provider Plan Subscriber Certificate and Prescription Drug Plan Subscriber Certificate
+attached to and made part of Blue Cross and Blue Shield of Massachusetts, Inc. Blue Care Elect Preferred Provider Plan Subscriber Certificate and Prescription Drug Plan Subscriber Certificate